Amerika (novel): Adaptations

+In popular culture

 The New York performance group Nature Theater of Oklahoma named themselves after the one in Kafka's novel.

-Danish director Lars von Trier's 1991 art film Europa was heavily influenced by the novel, so much so that its title is meant to "mirror" the one of the novel.

-German artist Martin Kippenberger attempted to conclude the story in his installation The Happy Ending of Franz Kafka's "Amerika".
+German artist Martin Kippenberger attempted to complete the story in his installation The Happy Ending of Franz Kafka's "Amerika".

 In 2016, American rock band Young the Giant released the single "Amerika" as part of an inspiration from Kafka's Amerika.